MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/how-to-enable-email-notification.md

 ﻿
 # Enabling email notification

-\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

 Email notification allows for a protected content owner to be notified when his or her content is accessed.